revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/13-Testing.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

-The `ng test` command builds the application in watch mode, and launches the Karma test runner.
+The `ng test` command builds the application in watch mode and launches the Karma test runner.

 </blockquote>
 </details>